rblades/dhworkbook_master/docs/module-1/Exercises.md

 12\.
 Type `$ pandoc -o todayscommands.docx dhbox-work-today.md`

 This says to pandoc, create an output file ( the `-o`) called 'todayscommands.docx' from 'dhbox-work-today.md'.

+13\.
 Type `ls` after running this command to see if you've made the file.

 Any guesses how to create an HTML file?
-Pandoc is smart enough to know the kind of output you want from the file extension, so retype the command but use .html instead of .docx this time.
-Use filemanager to save copies of the .docx and .html files to your own machine.
+Pandoc is smart enough to know the kind of output you want from the file extension.

+14\.
+Retype the command but use .html instead of .docx this time.
+Use the file manager to save copies of the .docx and .html files to your own machine.
 (Incidentally, if you use the arrow up and arrow down keys on your keyboard when you're at the command line, you can page through commands that you've previously typed).

 You've done some interesting work - you've installed software into a remote computer, you've copied all of the commands you typed into a new file, you've used markdown and a text editor to add information and context to those commands, and you've used pandoc to transform your basic text into the more complicated formats of Word or HTML.